Clinical Associate Professor

 Mount Saint Mary’s College - BSN, RN, PHN

-Cheryl Butera is a Clinical Assistant Professor in the Graduate Nurse Practitioner Programs at the University of San Diego, Hahn School of Nursing and Health Sciences.
+Cheryl Butera is a Clinical Associate Professor in the Graduate Nurse Practitioner Programs at the University of San Diego, Hahn School of Nursing and Health Sciences.
 She received her RN (1979) and BSN, PHN (1980) from Mount Saint Mary’s College in Los Angeles, CA. and her FNP (1985) along with her MSN and Health Teaching/School Services Credential (1986) from California State University Long Beach.
 She is Board Certified Nationally as a Family Nurse Practitioner by both the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP).

 Ms. Butera joined the Graduate Family Nurse Practitioner Program as Faculty in 1993.
 Over the years she has been a clinical and seminar Instructor, lecturer and preceptor to NP students.
 Her current teaching responsibilities include: lead Clinical Faculty for first year NP students, seminar instruction, clinical instructor/student site visits and lead lab instructor for advanced physical assessment and diagnosis.